OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/shrs.md

 ---
 title: shrs
-description: This page provides information about a utility that fetches shareholder data from Yahoo for a given stock.
+description: "This page provides information about a utility that fetches shareholder" data from Yahoo for a given stock.
 It includes a source code link and explains parameters of the utility module.
 Uses Python language for coding.
 keywords: